Table of Contents

 A Warning to all expatriates

-Non-Muslim expatriates should be aware that they are exempt from fasting but it does not allow them to eat in public.
-It is your contractual obligation to respect the rules and regulations of Saudi Arabia.
+Non-Muslim expats should be aware that they are exempt from fasting but it does not allow them to eat in public.

 What does it mean by eating in Public?